NicolasHostert/nuxt-realworld/README.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

+# YCIT021 information
+This fork has been used to created the application used in my project.

+The image build from this fork is stored in [this repository](https://hub.docker.com/layers/nhostert/myapp/v3/images/sha256-d1bd0de89614a2e61a375ad25bcecf1eb2aa96d60a3b51e1340b0521c628c1a2?context=explore).

 # How it works